Python Error Handling

 try: myVar = 12 * "hi" except TypeError as e: # Response for TypeError exception print(e) except Exception as e: # Response for all other exceptions print(e)

-Printing stack trace (path of function calls to error)
+Printing a stack trace (path of function calls to error)

 import traceback try: myFunc() except Exception: traceback.print_exc()